VDA5050/VDA5050/VDA5050_EN.md

 The graph representation in the master control contains restrictions, e.g., which AGV is allowed to traverse which edge.
 These restrictions will not be communicated to the AGV.
 The master control only includes edges in an AGV order which the concerning AGV is allowed to traverse.

-It is to be avoided that the master control has a separate graph representation for each type of AGV.
-Whenever possible, one location, e.g., a waiting position in front of fire door, should only have one node for all types of AGV.
-However, due to the different sizes and specifications of AGV, it might be necessary to deviate from this standard in certain situations.

 ![Figure 3 Graph representation in Master Control and graph transmitted in orders](./assets/graph_representation_transmission.png)
 >Figure 3 Graph representation in Master Control and graph transmitted in orders